-

 How does Botox help migraines?

-Most of the patients who undertook Botox injections for migraines reported a significant reduction in the frequency of headaches and migraines.
+Most patients receiving Botox injections for migraines reported a significant reduction in the frequency of headaches and migraines.

 Where are Botox injections injected to treat chronic migraine?